Coronavirus – race safety

 - Overall cut-off times are as normal i.e. 15.5* hours for the 100k and 9.5 hours for the 50k.
 We will be tracking each runner through the timing chip attached to the race number, and will aim to inform a runner if they have missed the cut-off at the aid station. *note, due to the detour in Dedham this year, it has been decided to allow 100k runners an additional 15 minutes on the overall cut-off time i.e. the SVP100 will now have a cut-off of 15hrs 45.
 There will be no change to the cut-offs for the 50k race;

 - Runners should be extremely respectful of other runners and footpath users during the race and ensure that adequate distancing is adhered to when passing others.
-If encountering another footpath user, the runner should slow down, ensure that the footpath user is aware of their presence, and ideally pass with a minimum of 2m distance;
+If encountering another footpath user, the runner should slow down, ensure that the footpath user is aware of their presence, and ideally pass with a minimum of 2m distance if possible;

-- Toilets will be available at the finish area.
+- Toilets and showers will be available at the finish area.
 If they are not available due to restrictions at the venue, suitable local alternatives will be found;

 - The medical team will be located close to the aid stations so they can observe people entering and leaving for monitoring purposes, but will only get involved if they see an issue;